 In today’s post, I will discuss the National Guard ETS Process.
-I will cover this from a small unit leadership perspective and from a Soldier perspective.
+I will cover this from a small unit leadership perspective and from a soldier perspective.

 Finding the answers and guidance on how to ETS, or End of Term Service, is difficult…more so than one would expect.
-There isn’t much information on the internet, and reading AR policy can be tedious, and what is out there tends to be written by gung-ho re-up types.
+There isn’t much information on the internet, and reading an AR policy can be tedious, and what is out there tends to be written by gung-ho re-up types.
 While reading this article, please keep in mind this process will vary from state-to-state.
 The best thing to do is talk with your small unit leaders and figure out what is required in your unit.
 Here is a short insight to how you will ETS from the National Guard.

-The National Guard ETS Process
+The National Guard ETS Process & Timeline

 While the Active component attends a mandatory ACAP briefing regarding civilian employment, this is often not utilized in the Guard.
 You may already have a civilian job.
 If not, you may want to start looking for one, especially if you were AGR and are not retiring.
 About 180-days out your unit should be tracking your ETS date and most likely than not, your Commander or Recruiting and Retention NCO will have a sit down with you to talk about extending.

 Depending on the current situation of your unit, you may just sign that you are not going to “re-up” or possibly extend.
 I know that our Brigade was offering bonus incentives this past ETS go-around as we just received notice that we were deploying to Afghanistan.
 So, begin to look to talk with someone about 180-days out (or about 6 drills away from ETS).